blacava/Gaming-Information-Window/README.md

 Current issues as of March 2023
 -Doesn't update every 500ms (0.5s), roughly updates every 2000ms (2s)
 -Cannot be run directly from python.
-Windows terminal keeps popping up everytime it is updated
+Windows terminal keeps popping up everytime it is updated ^^Would really love feedback on how to fix this issue I have tried saving the file as .pyw with no luck

+To run this program:
+Download files to same folder
+Run "RunScript.VBS"